Course overview

 Career opportunities

-If you wish to be considered for a place on a course within Nursing, Midwifery & Health Professions, you are required to submit a new application through UCAS, normally at the beginning of your Level 4 studies (for example Year 1 of the Cert HE Health Sciences course).
+You are required to submit a new application through UCAS, normally at the beginning of your Level 4 studies (Year 1 of the course).
 Applications are subject to the normal selection processes.

-The admissions criteria for all our courses are available on the University’s web pages.
-The time spent studying health sciences degree will help you in your new application by building your knowledge in fundamental key subjects and developing your competencies in a range of relevant skills.
-Your health sciences course tutors are there to advise you on your personal development in preparation for your application and interview.
+Your time spent studying this course helps you in your new application by building your knowledge in fundamental key subjects and developing your competencies in a range of relevant skills.
+Your course tutors are there to advise you on your personal development in preparation for your application and interview.

 Find out more